adaltas/node-parameters/README.md

 Middlewares and plugins
 -----------------------

 Shell is build on a middleware architecture.
 When a command is issued, multiple callbacks are executed sequentially until one decide to stop the process  (calling `res.prompt()` or `shell.quit`.
 Those callbacks are called middlewares.
-A callback recieve 3 arguments: a `request` object, a `response` object and the next callback.
+A callback recieves 3 arguments: a `request` object, a `response` object and the next callback.
 Traditionnaly, `request` deals with `stdin` while `response` deals with `stdout`.

 A plugin is simply a function which configure and return a middleware.
 Same plugin also enrich the Shell application with new routes and functions.